 In regards to whether “individuals…who consume higher quantities of meat…tend to be more supportive of inequality in group relationships” and “endorse anti-egalitarian values,” they found, as did previous research, that “meat justification appears to be related to inequality justification.”

-“Opponents of women’s suffrage… appealed to the necessity of denying women the vote to prevent ‘irreparable damage’ to the nation, to the natural superiority of male intelligence, and to the historical normalness of male-only voting as “designed by our forefathers.’”— Piazza et al. (partially quoting Joy, 2010)
+“Opponents of women’s suffrage… appealed to the necessity of denying women the vote to prevent ‘irreparable damage’ to the nation, to the natural superiority of male intelligence, and to the historical normalness of male-only voting as ‘designed by our forefathers.’”— Piazza et al. (partially quoting Joy, 2010)

 Eating animals is, in essence, living a double life.
 Attempting to be animal lovers and animal killers.
-To see ourselves as good people while we pay others to carry out barbaric acts of cruelty we would never directly inflict upon another being.
+Needing to see ourselves as good people while we pay others to carry out barbaric acts of cruelty we would never ourselves inflict upon another being.

-This is what the study’s creators termed the “meat paradox.”
-Thus, omnivores are left with the choice of either changing their behaviors to align with their values by ceasing to eat animals and their byproducts, or manipulating their perception of reality in such a way that it at least appears that their behaviors align with their values.
+Omnivores are left with the choice of either changing their behaviors to align with their values by ceasing to eat animals and their byproducts, or manipulating their perception of reality in such a way that it at least appears that their behaviors align with their values.

-There is bliss in ignorance.
+In reality, there is bliss in ignorance.
 For the ignorant.[tweet this]

 — Emily Moran Barwick